automata-network/automata-linux/README.md

 By default, the CVM will use the default security policy found in [workload/config/cvm_agent/cvm_agent_policy.json](workload/config/cvm_agent/cvm_agent_policy.json).
 There are 2 settings that you **must** configure:

-- `firewall.allowed_ports`: By default, all incoming traffic on all ports are blocked, except for CVM agent ports 7999 and 8000.
+- `firewall.allowed_ports`: By default, all incoming traffic on all ports are blocked by nftables, except for CVM agent ports 7999 and 8000.
 If your workload requires incoming traffic on other ports (eg. you need a p2p port on 30000), please follow the given example and add the ports you require.
 - `workload_config.workload.update_white_list`: This list specifies which services in your docker-compose.yml are allowed to be updated remotely via the cvm-agent API `/update-workload`. **You must list the names of your services in your docker-compose.yml if you wish to allow remote updates.
 Otherwise, set it to an empty list `[]` to disallow remote updates.**

 The other settings not mentioned can be left as its default values.
 If you wish to modify the other settings, a detailed description of each policy option can be found in [this document](docs/cvm-agent-policy.md).

 ### 3. Deploy the CVM <!-- omit in toc -->

 In this example, we assume that you're deploying a workload that needs a p2p port on port 30000.
-If your workload does not need the additional port, feel free to omit `--additional_ports "30000"`:
+If your workload does not need the additional port, feel free to omit `--additional_ports "30000"`.
+Note that the `--additional_ports` option is for the cloud provider firewall, not the nftables firewall used by the security policy we defined above.

 ```bash
 # Option 1.
 Deploy to GCP